HerobrinesArmy/ChatInterfaces/HA-Chat-bash/readme.txt

+Please do not modify the script in this repo directly, fork it instead.
+Basically, if you mess up my working copy I will have to kill you.

 This script is designed to post in the Herobrine's Army chat room.
 Typing plain text into the terminal will just send a message.
 YOU MUST USE /exit OR /logout TO EXIT THE SCRIPT, OR SOME OF IT WILL CONTINUE TO RUN IN THE BACKGROUND.
 Commands: